 When you cash out I Bonds in the business account, the money goes to the business’s bank account.
 You can do whatever you normally do with any cash in the business’s bank account, including paying out to the owner.

 The accumulated interest paid with the cashout is taxable to the business.
 TreasuryDirect will generate a 1099-INT form with the business’s tax ID.
 They don’t mail a paper 1099 form.
 You’ll have to remember to log in next year and download or print the 1099 form.

 If the business files a separate tax return (C-Corp, S-Corp, partnership, or LLC taxed as an S-Corp or a partnership), the business has to include the interest income on its tax return.
-If the business issues a K-1 form to the owner, the interest income also goes on the K-1 form, which the owner uses to include on their personal tax return.
+If the business issues a K-1 form to the owner, the interest income also goes on the K-1 form as non-business income, which the owner uses to include on their personal tax return.
 For an S-Corp or an LLC taxed as an S-Corp, that’s on Schedule K-1 (Form 1120S) Line 4 Interest Income.
 For a partnership or an LLC taxed as a partnership, that’s on Schedule K-1 (Form 1065) Line 5 Interest Income.